mpiau/c-coding-standards/README.md

 {
-   int first;  // The first comment is aligned with the second one. int second; // Second comment unsigned int  third;  // Only the  last two variable names are aligned here unsigned long fourth; // to avoid an empty gaps with "first" and "second" };
+   int first;  // The first comment is aligned with the second one. int second; // Second comment unsigned int  third;
+   unsigned long fourth;
+};

 typedef struct Example Example;